 3. Land Subsidence

-What causes water pollution in cities?
+What causes city water pollution?

 1. Industrial Wastewater

-2. Heavy metals
+2. Heavy Metals

 3. Chemicals

-4. Organic matter
+4. Organic Matter

 5. Urban Runoff

-Impact of Urbanization on Drinking Water Quality
+Impact of Urbanisation on Drinking Water Quality

 Advanced water treatment technologies is vital step towards safe and clean drinking water